 I have a full-blown confession to make and if you read my blog … I think you know what I am going to say.
 I am not a huge comedy watcher.
 In fact, there isn’t ONE show on my DVR or Netflix that doesn’t relate to the supernatural, the apocalypse, or SciFi.
 I am a boy when it comes to TV programming selection.
 That’s why I NEED events like these to pull me out of my everyday routines and force me to try new things.
 Thank goodness I had the chance to get to know the cast of Baby Daddy.
 Not only did I get to interview the Baby Daddy cast, but I had a little fun as well.

 I thought Baby Daddy was a great ride and after hearing that it has hit 6 seasons and 100 episodes, there’s plenty of people that agree.
-After spending some time with the main Baby Daddy cast, I love the show even more.
+After spending some time with the lot, I love the show even more.
 They were all lots of fun – even engaging in a game of charades with our group – and I didn’t see any of them turn away a request for a selfie.
 So, that’s always super nice to see.
-The Baby Daddy cast was a real treat.

-I pulled out some of my favorite quotes from our chat with the Baby Daddy cast.
+I pulled out some of my favorite quotes from our chat.
 Here’s your behind-the-scenes look at how Derek Theler (“Danny Wheeler”), Tahj Mowry (“Tucker Dobbs”), and Chelsea Kane (“Riley Perrin”) feel about working together and what they have planned for the next few episodes.

 What else can we expect for Riley besides following through with her pregnancy?